 Each creation has a story behind it, from the winged creations inspired by French Art Nouveau to the textured effects I love to use, that are a reminiscence of the worn aspect of archaeological artefacts dug up from the ground.
 I also like to let my imagination be guided by memories of inspiring places I have visited or quotes from books and poems I have read.

 My creative process comes also from my sensory response to the materials I use.
 The way they look and feel will influence the design along the way, so that some of the times, the end result is different from the initial idea.
 I use all sorts of texturing effects, contrasting deep colours (purple and pink) with more muted and iridescent ones (opal and labradorite) and I also like to play with shadows and negative space.

 For me, jewellery is a way to express feelings, emotions, words, thoughts to others, and also to create little heirlooms to cherish for years to come.

 From Archaeology to Jewellery Designer

 When I discovered silversmithing I was mesmerised by the 'magic' of metal transformation, with almost endless possibilities.
 I studied silversmithing and jewellery making at the Jewellery School in Birmingham.
 Each learning step I took was a uncovering journey.
 I like the toughness of the material: you need to use some strength to work with it, and I also like that it is messy (like a child playing outside!), your hands are dirty, you end up with tools everywhere around your bench and silver or gold dust on your fingers.
-I decided then that jewellery making was what I wanted to do, was the "voice" I was looking for.
+My formal training was short, I learnt the basic techniques and then I trained myself, with trial and error, practice and being a bit daring with my abilities and my design ideas.
+I wanted to be able to find my own style, that "voice" I was looking for.

 Thank you for visiting !